jonathanatuscpsu/Data-Analytics-in-Business/index.md

 Communication Policy: Students are encouraged to contact me anytime via email or phone.
 Please use email as the primary mode of contact.
 A response will be given within 36-48 hours.
 Please understand that I cannot guarantee an immediate response if you contact me very close to an assignment deadline.

-## Lecture materials (slides) and code demonstrating the relevant methods.
+## Lecture materials (slides) and code demonstrating the relevant methods

 | Module        | Description                                                         |
 |:-------------:|:--------------------------------------------------------------------|